In this post we will cover exactly what it means to be financially fit, and where to start!

 Although we will touch on many financial topics, this isn’t going to be your typical ‘budgeting’ or ‘investing’ article.

-I’m simply going to share some financial fitness examples, what I’ve gained from years of experience and what I’ve learned from the dozens of books I’ve read on this subject.
+I’m simply going to share some financial fitness examples, and what I’ve learned from years of experience.

 1. The Unexpected Crisis (Reactive)

 Being financially fit allows you to handle unforeseen life events.
 Things like:

 - a major repair needed for your vehicle or home

 - out of pocket costs you will be reimbursed for later